Assignments

 - Long assignments typically do not provide a detailed step-by-step guide.
 Students are expected to figure things out independently.
 The course is designed to train and challenge students, fostering self-reliance and problem-solving skills.

-Remark Assignment Process
+Mark / Remark Assignment Process

 The TA will ask the student to open the CMPT201 container and clone into a fresh directory a copy of the assignment in question.
 First the student will run git log